tinuwalther/PsNetTools/Code/README.md

 ## Classes

-Write Class-files, and load it to the memory to debug/test.
+Write one Class-file for each Method, and load it to the memory to debug/test.

 ````powershell
 [PsNetTools]::dig('sbb.ch')